 - Dress in layers.
 The time of year and city you fly in will determine how many layers, but no matter the season, you’ll want some long sleeves as the temperature changes when you go up and down in different wind pockets.
 There’s no need for a hat, though, as the heat from the fire filling the balloon will warm your head.

 - Tether your belongings to your body in case you accidentally drop them.
 This means sunglasses, cameras, and phones.

 - Set two alarms.
 You will have to get up early to meet your pilot and get flying before the weather becomes unpredictable during the day.
 It’s worth waking up early for, but you might need that extra alarm so you don’t miss it.

 - Plan a fun breakfast or coffee afterwards to celebrate your flight!
 If it’s chilly out, it’s a great way to warm up.
 Plus, it’s quite an exciting adventure and you’ll have pictures and stories to share.

 - Wear shoes you don’t mind getting a little dirty and pants that you can move around in.
 You’ll likely launch and land the balloon in the middle of a field, such as a cow pasture, so put on some athletic shoes that you don’t mind getting messy.
 Also, wear comfortable pants as you’ll have to climb up into the basket.
 It’s fairly easy since there are typically foot holes to step into like a ladder, but you’ll need to be nimble.

-This post was created as part of my collaboration with Viator.
+This post was created in 2015 as part of my collaboration with Viator.
 However, The Travel Bite maintains full editorial control of the content published on this site.
 As always, all thoughts, opinions, and enthusiasm for travel and food are entirely my own.